Eregrith/WoA/README.md

 ### The APIs

 #### TSM
-The application will query TradeSkillMaster API with your given API KEY to get all items data for your realm and store it inside the MongoDb database.
+The application will query TradeSkillMaster API with your given API KEY to get all items data for your realm and store it inside the database.
 This can happen at most once per hour for each realm.
 Keep in mind the TSM API is limited to 25 of these calls per day, so if you have many realms and switch between them multiple times during the day, it might end up limited by quota.
 There is room for improvement on the handling of the TSM API quotas.